 Unprecedented high-energy particle measurements collected with the Alpha Magnetic Spectrometer (AMS) mounted on the International Space Station (ISS) add new weight to the theory that there is invisible “dark matter” in the Universe that affects the way visible matter behaves.
 Long-duration measurements enabled by the ISS should nail down the answer in the next year or two, scientists say.
 The international AMS Collaboration published its first scientific paper in Physical Review ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Alpha Magnetic Spectrometer Data Support Existence Of Dark Matter".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Alpha Magnetic Spectrometer Data Support Existence Of Dark Matter".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.